koeves/litstudy-pat/README.md

 that relaxes the pattern completeness definition, allowing for matching to happen under the root.

-The main focus of the literature review is to detail the algorithm by Thiemann and Yamada and compare and contrast it with the *complement algorithm* of Lazrek et al. .
+The main focus of the literature review is to discuss the algorithm by Thiemann and Yamada and compare and contrast it with the *complement algorithm* of Lazrek et al. .
 Moreover, frameworks using tree automata are proven useful for deciding pattern completeness and related